eprifti/audio2decodeMorse/README.md

   PYTHONPATH=src python3 -m audio2morse.data.generate_synthetic_morse \
     --config config/generation.yaml
   ```
-  By default this reads `data/texts.txt`, which now contains a diverse set of phrases, punctuation, numbers, and operating phrases to cover the full alphabet.
+  By default this reads `data/texts.txt`, which now contains a diverse set of phrases, punctuation, numbers, and operating phrases to cover the full alphabet, and splits into train/val/test manifests.
   You can still override any field on the CLI (e.g., `--num-samples 2000`); required args are satisfied by the config.

 ## Training